mhkeller/layercake.graphics/content/guide/01-store-api.md

 ### rRange: `<Array:[min, max]>`

-If you're using the r scale, set it's range here since it doens't infer that from anything nt the layout.
+If you're using the r scale, set it's range here since it doesn't infer that from anything in the layout.
 The r scale defaults to `d3.scaleSqrt` so make sure you don't use a zero in your range.

 ```js
 const myCake = new LayerCake({